Kordkuy

-Kerdkuy (كرد كوی) (Note: Also romanized as Kord Kūy; also known as Kord Kū and Kurd Kūi The former name of Kordkuy was Tamiše, which was also attributed to the western part of Gorgan) is a city in the Central District of Kordkuy County, Golestan province, Iran, serving as capital of both the county and the district.
+Kordkuy (كرد كوی) (Note: Also romanized as Kord Kūy; also known as Kord Kū and Kurd Kūi The former name of Kordkuy was Tamiše, which was also attributed to the western part of Gorgan) is a city in the Central District of Kordkuy County, Golestan province, Iran, serving as capital of both the county and the district.
 Kordkuy's most important harvests are husked rice, wheat, cotton, and soya.

 History

 In 1151 (A.H.), Nader Shah Afshar, after defeating the famous Ottoman general Topal Osman Pasha and conquering Baghdad, while passing through Uramanat in Kurdistan, south of Sanandaj, moved all the people of Paveh region, who were brave and warrior men, and at the same time, skilled shooters and gunpowder makers, towards Estarabad (Gorgan) to be both responsible for equipping his army and to establish a huge barrier against the Turkmens, who were raiding and looting Estarabad and its surroundings from time to time.